SahebagodaMN/blinkit_Dashboard/README.md

 * **Fruits & Vegetables**, **Snack Foods**, and **Household** items dominate revenue.
 * **High-size outlets** significantly outperform others.
 * Regular fat products have higher sales than low-fat.

 ---

-### 📤 How to Use

-1. Download or clone the repository.
-2. Open `Blinkit_Sales_Dashboard.xlsx`.
-3. Navigate to the `Dashboard` tab.
-4. Use the slicers (left panel) to filter insights by Outlet Size, Location, and Item Type.

----

 ### 💡 Future Enhancements